 The internet is one of the biggest energy consumers of our time.
 This includes the numerous websites that entertain us, inform us or through which we shop.
 More than a third of them run on the basis of WordPress and WooCommerce.
 That's quite a lot - and offers great potential for savings.
-In this article, we get to the bottom of the question: How can websites be made more sustainable with WordPress?
+In this article, we get to the bottom of the question of how websites can be made more eco friendly with WordPress.

-Everyone knows it and everyone uses it: the internet.
+Everyone knows it and everyone uses it - the internet.
 Half of humanity is now online and diligently consumes data.
-Maybe you think to yourself: that's great, because it saves us the time-consuming production of books, catalogues or DVDs.
-Even an online meeting is much better than having to travel halfway across the country for a simple conversation, isn't it?
+Maybe you think to yourself "that's great, because it saves us the time-consuming production of books, catalogs or DVDs.
+Even an online meeting is much better than having to travel halfway across the country for a simple conversation, isn't it?"

-In principle, this is all true, but there is a catch.
-In the meantime, the online exchange of information has taken on huge proportions.
-And this requires electricity, a lot of electricity.
-You've probably heard this comparison: if the internet were a country, it would be in third place in terms of electricity consumption, right behind the USA and China - and the trend is rising fast.
+In principle, this is all true, yet there is a catch.
+By now, the online exchange of information has taken on huge proportions.
+And this requires electricity.
+A lot of electricity.
+You've probably heard this comparison.
+If the internet were a country, it would be in third place in terms of electricity consumption, right behind the USA and China - and the trend is rising fast.

-At some point I asked myself what I could do to reduce my personal "data consumption".
-Because one thing is clear: we all use the internet.
+At some point, I asked myself what I could do to reduce my personal "data consumption".
+Because one thing is sure - we all use the internet.
 So each and every one of us - including me - can play a part in being responsible online.
-We can send out umpteen tweets a day, spend hours netflixing series or sending around pointless cat videos.
+We can send out umpteen tweets a day, spend hours binging netflix series, or sending around pointless cat videos.
 Or we can use the internet consciously and with real added value.

 If you run one or more WordPress websites yourself, you can start even earlier.
-You can try to make the individual websites as sustainable as possible.
+You can try to make the individual websites as eco-friendly as possible.
 But how do you do that?
-And what influence do you have on it yourself?
+And what influence do you have on your part?

 How sustainable is your website?